-Applicant #31

 Why do you want to serve on the CAG?
 To serve the community and help make our waters a better and cleaner

+willy do you want to serve on the CAG:

 place to enjoy.

-D

 Do you represent an organization, Neuse River Outfitters

 neighborhood, or civic group?

 If you represent an organization or civic Owner/Operator

-Owner/Operator

 group, what is the role of your

 organization or the group in the local

 community?

 If you represent a neighborhood, how

 would you describe the residents in your

 neighborhood?
 To what extent do you see

 that changing in the future?

-Do you have special knowledge or I have run a kayaking outfitter for 3 years now, with many more years in

-experience in park planning or recreation the outdoor industry in various capacities.
-My special skills/interests

-programming or special skills, interests, or would be the years of experience I have on the water, as well as running

-background that you feel would help the river clean ups in the community in order to further protect our waters.
+I have run a kayaking outfitter for 3 years now, with many more years in the outdoor industry in various capacities.
+My special skills/interests would be the years of experience I have on the water, as well as running river clean ups in the community in order to further protect our waters.
+Lucauld definitely be evailable for all of those dates I would definitely be available for all of these dates.

-CAG?
-If so, please describe.

-Please suggest other key individuals or

-organizations we should reach out to for

-potential CAG membership for this

-project.

-Please share any other comments or ideas

-you have about the CAG and/or general

-community engagement for this project.

-luuruld dofinitalu ba availabla fan all of thasa datas

-Could you please confirm your availability I would definitely be available for all of these dates.

-for the six upcoming Community Advisory

-Group meetings?